mstyles1/Project-2/README.md

 - More stylization on search bar to make it look better.

-- Add grids to clean up display of resulting images.
+- Add button to return to the top.

 ## LinkedIn:
 www.linkedin.com/in/matt-styles-2a079a255